Outside of family, the government is the best place to turn if you need money now that you don’t have to pay back.

 Internet Bills

-Others can utilize free grant money to help pay phone and internet bills, making room in their budget for other personal needs.
+Others can use free grant money to help pay phone and internet bills, freeing up space in their budgets for other personal needs.
 In this instance, the Federal Communications Commission sends funding to private companies.

 The Lifeline and Affordable Connectivity Programs help low-income households pay for internet and connected devices like phones.